Logo

 Deep 6 AI extracts and analyzes patient EHR records to choose the most fitting participants for a particular trial.
 Freenome uses AI for cancer detection by analyzing blood samples for early signs of cancer-related biomarkers and cancer research.

-While developers and practitioners have already been actively using AI in healthcare, there are still challenges related to the adoption and implementation of artificial intelligence in this field.
+While practitioners have already been actively using AI in the healthcare industry, there are still challenges of AI in healthcare related to its adoption and implementation.
 In the next section, we go over some of the biggest pitfalls you may face when working on a medical AI project.

 Read also